 The cornerstone of our practice is to provide professional and caring veterinary services that will help your dogs and cats live long, happy, and healthy lives.
 Our services include: annual wellness exams, senior wellness exams, sick-pet visits, acupuncture and peaceful and private at-home euthanasia.

 We perform most of the same diagnostics and treatments as traditional veterinary hospitals.
-For services that cannot be done at home, such as surgery, dentistry, radiographs (x-rays), and hospitalization, we will refer you to a trusted veterinary clinic in your area.
+For services that cannot be done at home, such as surgery, dentistry, radiographs (x-rays), and hospitalization, we will refer you to a veterinary clinic in your area.

 We will do our best to accommodate requests for same-day appointments whenever possible.
 Please note that we do not provide emergency service.
 For a list of animal emergency hospitals, click here.

 At every visit, your pets will receive a comprehensive physical exam, appropriate tests, and all indicated medications.
 The onset and progression of disease can be subtle.
 A physical exam enables early detection.
 We will discuss your issues or concerns and offer recommendations.

 The focus of our practice is preventive medicine.
 Many diseases and conditions can be easily and cost effectively prevented through diagnostic screenings and species appropriate foods.
 Recommendations are based on individual age and lifestyle.